robertknight/rten/README.md

  - A recent stable version of Rust
  - `make`
- - (Optional) The `wasm-opt` tool from [Binaryen](https://github.com/WebAssembly/binaryen) can be used to optimize the `.wasm` binary for improved performance
+ - (Optional) The `wasm-opt` tool from [Binaryen](https://github.com/WebAssembly/binaryen) can be used to optimize `.wasm` binaries for improved performance
  - (Optional) A recent version of Node for running demos

 ### Building wasnn